 The Manito-wish experience develops confident, responsible and enlightened leaders who will improve the world in which they live.

 Camp Manito-wish is proud of its wide variety of participants and staff members from many different backgrounds.
-Our community includes people of many ethnicities/race, faith, gender, gender identity or sexual orientation, social -economic back grounds, and life experiences.
+Our community includes people of many ethnicities/races, faiths, genders, gender identities, sexual orientation, socio-economic back grounds, and life experiences.
 We believe we are stronger when we are inclusive and when everyone has the opportunity to learn, grow and thrive.

 Camp Manito-wish YMCA has been helping youth build character, embrace traditional values and cultivate leadership skills since 1919.
 And while times have changed, our methods haven’t.
 We focus on three major areas of emphasis to instill these qualities in our program participants:

 This model of leadership emphasizes checking egos at the door, embracing new experiences and partnerships, creating a shared vision, learning from mistakes and trying again.
 These qualities, which have grown out of our rich heritage and the experiences of thousands of participants, are at the heart of all our programs today.

 Character and Leadership Development

 All of our programs are purposefully designed to instill eight character and leadership attributes — humility, empathy, awareness of self and others, resourcefulness, resilience, optimism, adaptability and responsibility — in short, H.E.A.R. the R.O.A.R.
 And programming is progressive: As participants engage in new experiences, activities, curriculum and challenges, they are constantly growing, maturing, and gaining positive new leadership and character traits.